dustinpfister/blog_posts/_posts/js-javascript-undefined.md

 ### - The examples in this post are on github

 The source code examples on the undefined keyword that are found in this post can also be found in my [test vjs Github repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-undefined).
+This repository also includes all the other source code examples for my [various posts on javaScript in general](/categories/js/).

 ### 1.1 - when a variable is declared, but not assigned anything.